Tissington walk to Parwich for a pub lunch (6.4km, circular)

 The route

 1. From Tissington car park walk along the Tissington Trail in the direction of Parsley Hay (signposted) for 1km.
+There can be quite a few cyclists, so a quick reminder to children about keeping a look out and moving to the side.
+Walk past the first signpost on the left that leads to Tissington.

 5. Keep following the footpath downhill to the brook.
 There are often cows in this field so make sure dogs are on leads and be cautious.

-6. Cross the wooden footbridge (there’s only one side to hold on to!) and then follow the footpath up the hill to the next stile.
+6. Cross the wooden footbridge (thereโ€™s only one side to hold on to!) and then follow the footpath up the hill to the next stile and another wooden bridge.

 9. After the pub, head back to the playground and walk to the far right hand corner.
 Follow the footpath that goes between these two cottages (see photo below).
+The arrow pointing to the footpath needed is no longer on the signpost, but this is the correct way.

 12. Follow the footpath straight ahead for 60 metres to the next stile.
 Then take the footpath left.